Anna Sahlene: Recent career

 In 2010 Sahlene was one of several artists featured "Ta Min Hand" a charity single in support of SOS Children's Villages; Sahlene was also among the personnel of "Ta Min Hand" who performed at an accompanying fundraising concert held at Kungsträdgården on 20 November 2010 - the day of the single's release.

-From autumn 2010 Anna Sahlene and LaGaylia Frazier extensively toured Sweden with an R&B-oriented live show entitled the Blues Mothers.
+From autumn 2010, Anna Sahlene and LaGaylia Frazier extensively toured Sweden with an R&B-oriented live show entitled the Blues Mothers.

 2012 saw the first release of any new recordings by Sahlene in four years, with the single "Jamie" released on 27 February and the follow-up "Horns of Mississippi" released on 6 July 2012: these two singles are included on the eleven-track album Roses released on 26 September 2012.

-It has been announced that as of 27 December 2012 Sahlene will perform in the role of Maria Magdalena in the Göta Lejon Theatre production of Jesus Christ Superstar.
+It was announced that as of 27 December 2012 Sahlene will perform in the role of Maria Magdalena in the Göta Lejon Theatre production of Jesus Christ Superstar.

-In 2013 Sahlene voiced the character of Queen Tara in the Swedish-language dubbed version of the animated film Epic released by 20th Century Fox May 2013.
+In 2013 Sahlene voiced the character of Queen Tara in the Swedish-language dubbed version of the animated film Epic released by 20th Century Fox in May 2013.

 It was announced on 5 May 2016 that Sahlene and Dea Norberg will be the backing vocalists for Dami Im when she performs the 2016 Australian entry for Eurovision: "Sound of Silence", which Im is scheduled to perform in the second semi-final on 11 May 2016 at the Globen: a Top Ten place in the semi-final will entitle Im to perform "Sound of Silence" in the Eurovision 2016 Grand Final held at the Globen on the night of 14 May 2016.
 At the 5 May 2016 rehearsals for Im's semi-final performance Sahlene and Norberg performed their background vocals offstage.

-In autumn 2018 she played the role Grace in Nöjesteaterns production of the stage musical Annie.
+In autumn 2018 she played the role Grace Farrell in Nöjesteaterns production of the stage musical Annie.
 She reprised her role in the spring of 2019 in Lorensbergsteatern in Göteborg.

 In May 2019, she provided backing vocals at Eurovision 2019 for the United Kingdom's entry “Bigger Than Us” by Michael Rice.

-She entered Eesti Laul 2022 with the song "Champion" finishing 4th.